MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/AdGroupBuilder.md

 # AdGroupBuilder

 Contains the methods for defining and building an ad group.
-For information about Builders, see [Builders](../concepts/builders.md).
+For information about builders, see [Builders](../concepts/builders.md).

 Example usage:
 ```javascript